birfan/MultimodalRecognition/README.md

 ## License

-This dataset is released under GNU General Public License v3.0.
+This project is released under GNU General Public License v3.0.
 A copy of this license is included with the code.

+Cite the following if using this work:

+ * Bahar Irfan, Michael Garcia Ortiz, Natalia Lyubova, and Tony Belpaeme (2021), "Multi-modal Open World User Identification", Transactions on Human-Robot Interaction (THRI), ACM, [DOI:10.1145/3477963](https://doi.org/10.1145/3477963).

+ * Bahar Irfan, Natalia Lyubova, Michael Garcia Ortiz, and Tony Belpaeme (2018), "Multi-modal Open-Set Person Identification in HRI", 2018 ACM/IEEE International Conference on Human-Robot Interaction [Social Robots in the Wild workshop](http://socialrobotsinthewild.org/wp-content/uploads/2018/02/HRI-SRW_2018_paper_6.pdf).

+ * Christophe Gonzales, Lionel Torti and Pierre-Henri Wuillemin (2017), "aGrUM: a Graphical Universal Model framework", International Conference on Industrial Engineering, Other Applications of Applied Intelligent Systems, Springer, [DOI:10.1007/978-3-319-60045-1_20](https://doi.org/10.1007/978-3-319-60045-1_20).

 ## Contact

-For more details, see Irfan et al. (2018; under review).
-For any information, contact Bahar Irfan: bahar.irfan (at) plymouth (dot) ac (dot) uk.
+For more details, see Irfan et al. (2018, 2021).
+For any information, contact Bahar Irfan: bahar.irfan (at) plymouth (dot) ac (dot) uk (the most recent contact information is available at [personal website](https://www.baharirfan.com)).

 ## Acknowledgments